 In addition, Sausalito is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

-One of the nice things about Sausalito is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Sausalito is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Sausalito is a somewhat ethnically-diverse city.
 The people who call Sausalito home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sausalito residents report their race to be White, followed by Asian.
-Important ancestries of people in Sausalito include Irish, Italian, English, and French .
+The greatest number of Sausalito residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Sausalito include German, Irish, Italian, English, and French.